 STEP 1: We treat the surface with a highly diluted chlorine mixture to kill mold & mildew on and between the tiles.

-STEP 2: For areas that have efflorescence, we have a special Ure-Seal product that can eliminate the issue.
+STEP 2: For areas that have efflorescence, we have a special Cobble Loc product that can eliminate the issue.
 For other areas that have dirt, oil or other stains we have a special degreaser that will pull much of these containments to the surface.